School of Theatre information

-Berkeley Rep aspires to use theatre as a means to challenge, thrill, and galvanize what is best in the human spirit.
-The School of Theatre supports this mission through meaningful connections between audiences and our mainstage work, creative entry points for new audiences, providing tools for artists and students to harness their imaginative power, and immersive training for future theatre makers.
+Berkeley Rep creates ambitious theatre that entertains and challenges its audiences, provokes civic engagement, and inspires people to experience the world in new and surprising ways.
+The School of Theatre supports this mission through meaningful connections between audiences and our mainstage work, creative entry points for new audiences, tools for artists and students to harness their imaginative power, and immersive training for future theatre makers.

 Having first opened its doors in 2001, the School of Theatre offers programming as eclectic as the productions onstage at Berkeley Rep, reaching some 20,000 people in the Bay Area each year.
 Driven by an expanding community of inspired, curious, and creative theatre lovers, the School’s programming provides opportunities for engagement on a variety of levels.